netdata/netdata/collectors/python.d.plugin/alarms/README.md

 custom_edit_url: https://github.com/netdata/netdata/edit/master/collectors/python.d.plugin/alarms/README.md
 -->

-# Alarms - graphing active Netdata alarms over time
+# Alarms - graphing Netdata alarm states over time

-This collector creates an 'Alarms' section with one line plot showing alarms by status.
-Alarm states are mapped to integer values according to the below mapping.
+This collector creates an 'Alarms' menu with one line plot showing alarm states over time.
+Alarm states are mapped to integer values according to the below default mapping.
+Any alarm status types not in this mapping will be ignored (Note: This mapping can be changed by editing the `status_map` in the `alarms.conf` file).

 ```
+{
+    'CLEAR': 0,
-{'UNDEFINED': 0, 'CLEAR': 0, 'WARNING': 1, 'CRITICAL': 2}
+    'WARNING': 1,
+    'CRITICAL': 2
+}
 ```

 ## Charts